vmagnin/unsubscribe/README-EN.md

 ### Script options

 * `-h` displays help.
-* `-n` allows you to not unsubscribe.
+* `-n` dry run.
+Allows you to not unsubscribe.
 The script displays the links found but `wget` is not called.

 ## Limitations